SansNope/UnleashedRecomp-Android/README.md

 ## Installing mods

-The APK installs a second launcher entry named **Unleashed Mods**.

-1. Open **Unleashed Mods**.
-2. Tap **Open Files** and create or open the `mods` folder.
-3. Copy each mod into its own folder.
-A compatible mod contains a `mod.ini` file.
-4. Return to the mod manager and tap **Refresh**.
+1. Tap **Install a mod (.zip / folder)** in the launcher's Mods card and pick the mod archive or folder.
+Every mod inside is detected by its `mod.ini` — archives containing several mods install in one go.
-5. Enable the mods you want and arrange their priority.
+2. Tap **Manage mods**, enable the mods you want, and arrange their priority.
-6. Tap **Save mod list**.
+3. Tap **Save mod list** and restart the game.

-7. Restart the game.
+Mods can also be copied into the `mods` folder manually through Android Files (each mod in its own folder with a `mod.ini`); tap **Refresh** in the manager afterwards.

 The manager writes standard `cpkredir.ini` and `ModsDB.ini` files.
 Relative paths from desktop mod packs are also supported, so most HMM/UMM layouts can be copied without manually rewriting every path.

-If a mod does not appear, check that `mod.ini` is not buried inside an extra nested folder.
 Desktop-only code mods or mods that depend on Windows DLLs will not work on Android.

 ## Graphics drivers